tipcoin-dev/tipcoin/test/README.md

 There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of tipcoind and monacoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of tipcoind and tipcoin-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the monacoin utilities, currently only monacoin-tx.